zahraaliaghazadeh/Fitness-Tracker/README.md

 * Feature 1: Easy to navigate design.
 * Feature 2: Ability to add a workout.
 * Feature 3: Ability to add exercises to the workouts.
+* Feature 4: can see the previous workouts and exercises.
+* deployed with heroku.